Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

     Device-->LBS2-->LNS2--2-->IoTHub;
 ```

-where LNSs make use of the IoT Edge Hub module to connect to IoT Hub.
+where LNS 1 and 2 make use of their IoT Edge Hub modules to connect to IoT Hub.

-IoT Hub limits active connections that an IoT device can have to it to one.
-Imagining that
+IoT Hub limits active connections that an IoT device can have to one.
+Imagining that connection 1 is
-connection 1 is open and there are multiple messages from the same device reaching IoT Hub from
-different network servers (LNS) as above.
-IoT Hub will close connection 1 and open connection 2.
+already open and a message from LNS2 arrives, IoT Hub will close connection 1 and open connection 2.
-Edge Hub on LNS1 now, will detect this and assume it's a transient network issue, therefore try
+Edge Hub on LNS1, will detect this and assume it's a transient network issue, therefore will try
 proactively to reconnect to IoT Hub.
-IoT Hub will drop the connection 2 to re-establish the original
+IoT Hub will now drop the connection 2 to re-establish the
-connection 1.
-This connection "ping-pong" is negatively impacting the scalability due to the high
+original connection 1.
+This connection "ping-pong" will continue happening, negatively impacting the
-costs of setting up/disposing the connections.
-From our load tests we observed that in this scenario
+scalability due to the high costs of setting up/disposing the connections.
+From our load tests we
-we were not even able to connect 500 devices to the same concentrator when in a single LNS topology
+observed that in this scenario we were not even able to connect 500 devices to the same concentrator,
-we could scale up to 900 devices without issues.
+while in a single LNS topology we could scale up to 900 devices without issues.

+## Out of scope

+- Deduplication strategies Mark and None: these strategies rely on multiple LNSs sending messages
+  which by definition goes against the IoT Hub limitation of a single connection per device.
+  Conceptually we find it is acceptable for the Mark and None strategies to not be as scalable as
+  the Drop strategy and will only document this limitation for potential users to be aware of.

+- Class C devices are not facing this issue since for C2D messages as they are using the module
+  client​ - TODO verify this claim ❔

+## Limitations

+- We should avoid introducing additional calls to the Function as this would also hurt scalability.

 ## In-scope

 The problem can be manifested whenever we do operations against Iot Hub.
 These can be: